 - Description: Optionally, provide a description for the variable to state its use or purpose.

-- ActivePresenter lets you assign a text variable to a text box (Interactions tab > Text Box) to store and track learner input.
-To do that, select a text box and go to the Properties pane > Interactivity > Score & Reporting > Variable.
-Then, select a text variable from the list or create a new text variable by clicking the Plus button.
+Note: ActivePresenter lets you assign a text or number variable to a text box to store and track learner input.
+To do so, click the Properties pane > Interactivity > Score & Reporting > Variable.
+Later on, you can create references to display the data anywhere in your course.

 Double-click the hyperlinked number for the variable you want to find.
 Each time it is referenced by slide text or involved in an action will be counted.